libxmq/xmq/README.md

 The xmq format is simply a restructuring of the xml that (to me at least) makes config files written in xml easier to read and edit.

-The xmq format exactly represents the xml format and can therefore be converted back to xml after any editing has been done.
-(Caveat whitespace trimmings.)
+The xmq format can exactly represent the content of the xml file and can therefore be converted back to xml after any editing has been done.
+It might not however generate exactly the same xml file, byte per byte, because xmq uses its own set of choices for: pretty printing, quotes and escaping.

 Xmq can also be used as a configuration language directly without converting to xml.